-The hotel occupancy rates shown are the average occupancy rates of the hotels for the 12 months ended September 30, 2016.
+- (1) The hotel occupancy rates shown are the average occupancy rates of the hotels for the 12 months ended September 30, 2016.
 Northside Forsyth Medical Center is currently under construction and occupancy reflects pre-leased percentage as of September 30, 2016.
 The Buckler Apartments property is currently in its lease-up phase.
 The occupancy rate of Lock Up Self Storage Facility is the midpoint of the occupancy range as of June 30, 2016, provided by the tenant.
-We rely on the occupancy information reported to us by our tenants and do not independently (1) investigate or verify the information supplied to us by our tenants.

-Underlying Property NOI for the 12 months ended September 30, 2016 unless otherwise noted.
-(2)

-(3) Represents stabilized net operating income once rent abatement periods have ended, based on lease contracts in place.

-(4) Medical center that is currently under construction, with completion expected in March 2017.

-(5) Represents square footage of initial building currently under construction.
-The site can accommodate an additional 115,100 square feet.

-(6) Represents our underwritten expected net operating income at the property upon completion of construction and stabilization.

-Does not reflect \$0.8 of rent concessions given by our GNL tenant to one of its subtenants for the period from June 1, 2016 through August 31, 2016.
-(7)

-Represents our underwritten expected net operating income at the property upon stabilization.
-(8)

-The weighted average of the Ground Rent Coverage is calculated by dividing the Underlying Property NOI of \$63.5 million shown in this table by the in-place base rent of \$14.2 million (9) shown in the table titled "Our Leases" above.
+We rely on the occupancy information reported to us by our tenants and do not independently investigate or verify the information supplied to us by our tenants. - (2) Underlying Property NOI for the 12 months ended September 30, 2016 unless otherwise noted. - (3) Represents the Company's estimate of Ground Rent Coverage based on stabilized net operating income for lease contracts in place after the expiration of a rent abatement period.
+Underlying Property NOI information provided by our GNL tenant is confidential.
+Company estimate is based on available market information. - (4) Medical center that is currently under construction, with completion expected in March 2017. - (5) Represents square footage of initial building currently under construction.
+The site can accommodate an additional 115,100 square feet. - (6) Represents our underwritten expected net operating income at the property upon completion of construction and stabilization. - (7) Does not reflect \$0.8 of rent concessions given by our GNL tenant to one of its subtenants for the period from June 1, 2016 through August 31, 2016. - (8) Represents our underwritten expected net operating income at the property upon stabilization. - (9) The weighted average of the Ground Rent Coverage is calculated by dividing the Underlying Property NOI shown in this table by the in-place base rent of \$14.2 million shown in the table titled "Our Leases" above, assuming the Underlying Property NOI of One Ally Center is 5.0 x the in-place base rent shown in the table above.